-The farmland revegetation areas surrounding the mining project are monitored annually to assess their performance against completion criteria (Table 3 and Table 4).
+The farmland revegetation areas surrounding the mining project are monitored annually to assess their performance against completion criteria (Table 7-1 and Table 7-2).
 Analogue sites of remnant Eucalypt woodland vegetation are used as a benchmark.
 Monitoring is conducted on species richness, species diversity, plant density, vegetation cover, relative weed cover and presence of significant weeds.

-Annual monitoring took place in October 2021 and included new transects which were installed in the offset areas, Lot 1578 and Lot 162 (Figure 14).
-The survey was completed by Botanica Consulting (2022) and the full report can be found in Appendix B.
+Annual monitoring took place in November 2022 and included new transects which were installed on the Warrachuppin road rehabilitation area (Figure 17).
+The survey was completed by Botanica Consulting (2023) and the full report can be found in Appendix B.

-Table 4: Completion Criteria for Flora/Vegetation in the farmland revegetation
+Table 7-1: Completion Criteria for Flora/Vegetation in the farmland revegetation